Crash Course Delphi,

-- In the component palette, click the icon of the Edit component.
-It is on the standard page
+- In the component palette, click on the icon of the TEdit component.
+It is on the Standard page

 of the palette:

-- Drag component Edit1 to the upper left-hand corner of Form1, right below the title bar.
+- On the form, drag component Edit1 to the upper left-hand corner, right below the title bar.

-- Select the Label component from the component palette.
+- Click the TLabel component from the component palette.

-- Move the cursor somewhere right of Edit1 and click: Label1 is placed on the form.
+- Move the cursor to somewhere to the right of Edit1 and click: Label1 is placed on the form.

-add it to the form, somewhere below the Edit-box.
+- Add a TButton component (also on the standard page), somewhere below the Edit-box.
 A button with the name Button1 appears.

 - Below Button1, add a second button to the form.

-of Button2 (Label5 and Label6).
+- Finally, add a TLabel to the right of Button1.
 By now, your form should look similar to this:

 - Drag the components until Form1 more or less matches the picture shown above.